WICG/portals/README.md

 - Portals can only load `http:` and `https:` URLs.
 This removes an entire category of confusing interactions regarding `about:blank`, `javascript:`, `blob:`, and `data:` URLs, as well as the `<iframe srcdoc="">` feature and its resulting `about:srcdoc` URLs.
 Notably, the portaled content will always have an origin derived from its URL, without any inheritance from the host document.

-- Portals have a simplified permissioning model, compared to iframe's combination of `allow=""` + `allowfullscreen=""` + `allowpaymentrequest=""` + `sandbox=""`.
-See [above](#permissions-and-policies) for more on this.
-(TODO: include a summary when we know what it is.
-Just `allow=""`?)
+- Pre-activation, portals [cannot cause effects outside of their rendered area](#other-restrictions-while-portaled).
+In particular, they cannot use features that require permissions; there is no equivalent of `<iframe>`'s `allow=""` attribute which lets portaled pages act on behalf of their host.

+- Pre-activation, portals [do not have access to storage](#storage-access-blocking); in exchange, they get full access to unpartitioned first-party storage after activation.
+(In contrast, iframes are moving toward having access to [partitioned storage](https://github.com/privacycg/storage-partitioning) throughout their lifetime.)

+- TODO: what's our plan for CSP and `sandbox=""`?

-TODO: summarize above sections that cause major differences, once they are written: privacy/restrictions, permissions/policies, maybe some more on session history.
+TODO: summarize above sections that cause major differences, once they are written: session history, rendering.
+Clickjacking?
 They may fit as bullets or they might need their own paragraph.

 ## Alternatives considered